colmhaugh/hangman-game/README.md

         * When a correct letter is guessed, the user gets a prompt to say it is correct and the "*" in the hidden word is replaced with the correct letter

-        * When an incorrect guess is entered, the user gets a message, the lives are decreased by 1 and the next grapic of the hangman is printed
+        * When an incorrect guess is entered, the user gets a message, the lives are decreased by 1 and the next graphic of the hangman is printed

     * When the game is completed, the user has an option to play again or to quit